Greg Rutherford: Honours

 Rutherford was appointed Member of the Order of the British Empire (MBE) in the 2013 New Year Honours for services to athletics.
 In July 2013, he was awarded an honorary doctorate of science by the University of Bedfordshire.
 Rutherford was given the European Athletics Lifetime Achievement award in October 2018.

 A metal statue in honour of Rutherford, by artist Clare Bigger, was erected in Milton Keynes, in June 2014.

 Personal life

 Rutherford lives in Woburn Sands, a town on the outskirts of Milton Keynes.
 He and his partner, Susie Verrill, have two sons and one daughter.

+Rutherford has stated that he was brought up as a Jehovah's Witness, but was personally irreligious.

 Rutherford is an avid supporter of Manchester United, and is an Athlete Ambassador for the global sport for development charity Right To Play.
 In August 2014, Rutherford was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.